Two-loop anomalous dimensions for baryon-number-violating operators in SMEFT

 \subsection{Cancellation of scheme and scale dependences}

 In the following, we check the cancellation of scheme and scale dependences between the two-loop RGEs and the one-loop matching.
-To this end, we relate the renormalized \msbar{} LQ mass $M$ to the pole mass $M_\mathrm{OS}$,

-where $\mu$ is the matching scale, $C_F = 4/3$, $\alpha_1 = g_1^2 / (4\pi)$, $\alpha_s = g_3^2 / (4\pi)$, $\< \cdot \>$ denotes the trace in flavor space, and we neglected the fermion masses, i.e., we compute the pole mass in the unbroken phase.
-Note that due to the fermionic decay channels, the LQ acquires a width, i.e., the pole mass gets an imaginary part.
-We included the effects due to higher powers of the LQ Yukawa couplings just for completeness, although they are not relevant for our checks of the cancellation of scale and scheme dependences.
-Since the pole mass is scale independent, the one-loop RGE for the running \msbar{} mass can be read off Eq.~\eqref{eq:MOS}
+We start by defining the input parameters in the \msbar{} scheme at the fixed scale of the LQ mass $\mu=M$.
+These are the \msbar{} LQ mass $M(M)$ itself and the \msbar{} LQ Yukawa couplings $Y^{LL}(M)$, $Y^{RR}(M)$, $Y^{Q,LL}(M)$, and $Y^{Q,RR}(M)$.
+We then relate the \msbar{} parameters at $\mu=M$ to the ones at the matching scale $\mu = \mu_M$, to NLO or LL accuracy.
+Since $\mu_M \approx M$, this relation does not involve large logarithms and the difference between a fixed-order NLO relation and a resummation is immaterial.
+At one loop, the scale dependence of the \msbar{} LQ mass is